 Hexagram 29 · ䷜

 The Abysmal repeated.
-If you are sincere, you have success in your heart, and whatever you do succeeds.
+If you are sincere, you have success in your heart, And whatever you do succeeds.

 The Abysmal repeated is the double danger.
 Water flows on continuously; it fills up all places and does not disappear.
 The way of water is constant danger, yet the heart is not confused.
 Thus 'if you are sincere, you have success in your heart.'
 'And whatever you do succeeds' because the firm moves again and again.